 London is the largest city in the UK, so it offers a wide range of cookery classes to suit all levels and abilities.
 Cookery classes generally last one to three hours, and over time cooks can develop skills that will last a lifetime.
 For anyone that hasn't attended a cookery class before, there's no need to be worried - the instructors are calm, friendly and will teach the basics before moving on to more difficult classes.
 There are even cookery classes with a specific theme, such as at Atelier des Chefs where cooks can learn the skills and techniques behind Moroccan and French cuisine, or how to make macaroons and sushi.

 Cooking really is the ideal way to unwind after a long day or week at work.
-Cooking classes can fit in around a schedule, as there are plenty of classes during the day, the evening or at weekends.
+Cooking classes can fit in around a schedule, as there are plenty of classes during the day, the evening or at weekends making them extremely ideal as birthday present especially if you don't know their schedule.
 Participants can even go on residential cooking classes for a week at a time, so they can really concentrate on honing their skills.
 For anyone looking for a cooking class that will help them to relax rather than one that is about hard work, then look no further than Jamie Oliver's cookery school.
 Participants can either take serious classes such as knife skills, or they can take a more laid-back route and learn about making chocolate, mince pies for Christmas or creating the perfect pudding.
 Plus, participants get to stay and eat what they've cooked.

 For people that need a little extra help when looking for cooking classes in London, the ideal place to do it is the Cookery School at Little Portland Street.
 They pride themselves on helping cooks study something new.
 They offer classes on specific topics such as gluten-free and Jewish cookery or classes based on regional cuisines if you have particular type of cuisine youre interested in.
 Classes like these will really take participants out of their comfort zone, and will get them cooking new and exciting dishes that they may never have tried on their own.
 Cookery classes offer participants a chance to mix with other enthusiasts and are a great way to pick up new skills that can be too difficult to learn from a cookery book.
 Having a skilled and qualified professional teacher to help can make all the difference when it comes to fiddly or unusual dishes.